martsklav/steam-account-generator/README.md

 Get an account for anti-captcha.com and deposit some funds,

-please save the api key as you will need it for later.
+please save the api key as you will need it for the next step.

 ## Step 3: Config

 Assuming you have created an account and deposited some money in anti-captcha.com get your api key and place it in the config.json file

-you can do stuff in index with proxies idk

 ### variables:

+use_anticaptcha - Set to false to use the experimental AI solver feature (Credit: https://github.com/Ashesh3/).

 prof_image - url to desired profile image (must be a direct link).